Robomikel/Steam-Server-Manager/README.md

 # Mod
  * Insurgency - option for sourcemod and Meta Mod install
  * Rust - option for Oxide install
  * Counter-Strike Global Offensive - option for sourcemod and Meta Mod install
  * Left 4 Dead 2 - Dedicated Server - option for sourcemod and Meta Mod install
+ * Sourcemod and Oxide for other supported games available

 # MCRcon
  * MCRcon Download and Install
  * Use used to Rcon to servers.